Cognitive Bias Cheat Sheet

-Because thinking is hard. by Buster Benson
+Because thinking is hard.
+All of the writing on this page has been done by Buster Benson

 Cognitive Bias Codex by John Manoogian III

-From the website Better Humans we share here a brief but thorough review of common biases that greatly affect our decisions. https://betterhumans.coach.me/cognitive-bias-cheat-sheet-55a472476b18#.5lbck52kr
+Buster shares here a brief but thorough review of common biases that greatly affect our decisions. https://betterhumans.coach.me/cognitive-bias-cheat-sheet-55a472476b18#.5lbck52kr

 I’ve spent many years referencing Wikipedia’s list of cognitive biases whenever I have a hunch that a certain type of thinking is an official bias but I can’t recall the name or details.
 It’s been an invaluable reference for helping me identify the hidden flaws in my own thinking.
 Nothing else I’ve come across seems to be both as comprehensive and as succinct.